 Students are not to bring, buy, sell, or trade non-educational items at school.
-Cell phones, i-pods, tablets, blankets, and other valuable items should not be brought to school, except when requested by a faculty member.
-Also, we are asking your help in limiting flower or balloon delivery to school.
-These items will be
+Cell phones, i-pods, tablets, blankets, and other valuable items should not be brought to

 STUDENT RESPONSIBILITIES

 Homework and Make-Up Assignments: You should expect your child to devote an average of one hour per night or more on homework or home study.
 This may vary during the course of the year depending on special projects or assignments.
 Teachers will provide you with more specific guidelines as they relate to their classes.
 Several important reasons for homework are: